 To find out more about the assessment criteria for PIP on GOV.UK

-If your child is getting DLA for children (in England, Wales or Northern Ireland), or Child Disability Payment (in Scotland) then they will need to move to PIP or ADP when they reach the age of 16.
+If your child is getting DLA for children (in England, Wales or Northern Ireland), then they will need to claim PIP when they reach the age of 16.
+It is not an automatic transfer.

 Find out more in our guide Disability benefits and entitlements for children